searchsolved/search-solved-public-seo/ecommerce/automatic-category-suggester/readme.md

 ## Contributing

 Contributions to improve the script are welcome.
 Please feel free to fork the repository and submit pull requests.

+### Don't want to mess around with Python?
+Contact me about my managed service and let me take care of it! https://leefoot.co.uk/services/managed-service/